Tools4everBV/HelloID-Conn-Prov-Source-SDworx/README.md

 Cobra HRM by SDworx

 # Connector information
-This connector retrieves all data from Cobra HRM.
+This connector retrieves the data from Cobra HRM.
 The persons and contracts are all data forwarded.
 The other endpoints are used to enrich data.
+Please keep in mind that the setting of the endpoints can be managed by the application keyuser of Cobra.
+Some endpoints in this connector will not be usefull on specific client environements.

 # Cobra API endpoint resources